vstinner/cpython_core_tutorial/where_should_i_start.rst

 Contributing to CPython is harder because CPython developers require a very high quality for contributions: every change must be carefully documented, tested and implemented.
-The implementation can take several rounds until it reachs the expected quality and respect a long list of requirements.
+The implementation can take several rounds until it reaches the expected quality and respects a long list of requirements.

 Ok, I understand and I am well aware of all these things.
 But I want to contribute, how should I start?